mlcommons/ck/README.md

   is intended to help researchers and practitioners describe all the steps required to reproduce their experiments across any software, hardware, and data in a common and technology-agnostic way.
+  It is powered by Python, JSON and/or YAML meta descriptions, and a unified CLI.
   CM can automatically generate unified README and synthesize unified containers with a common API while reducing all the tedious, manual, repetitive, and ad-hoc efforts to validate research projects in production.